-RESOLUTION TO THE STOUGHTON UTILTIES COMMITTEE AND THE STOUGHTON COMMON COUNCIL - Authorizing and directing the proper City officials to approve the appointment of Stoughton Utilities Director Jill M. Weiss as the Director to the WPPI Energy Board of Directors.
-Committee Action: Fiscal Impact: Fiscal Impact: None.
-File Number: R- XXX -2019 Date Introduced: March 26, 2019

-WHEREAS, it is in the best interests of the City of Stoughton through Stoughton Utilities to be a member of WPPI Energy, and

-WHEREAS, as a member of WPPI Energy, the City of Stoughton's Director to the Board of Directors has historically been former Stoughton Utilities Director Robert P. Kardasz, P.E., and

-WHEREAS, Stoughton Utilities Director Jill M. Weiss, P.E. began employment with Stoughton Utilities on March 4, 2019, and

-WHEREAS, your Stoughton Utilities Committee met on March 18, 2019 to consider, approve, and recommend Stoughton Utilities Director Jill M. Weiss to fill the role as the Director to the WPPI Energy Board of Directors, now therefore

-BE IT RESOLVED by the Common Council of the City of Stoughton that the proper city official(s) be hereby directed and authorized to appoint Stoughton Utilities Director Jill M. Weiss as the Director to the WPPI Energy Board of Directors.

-Council Action: Adopted Failed Vote -

-Mayoral Action: [ Accept Veto

-Timothy Swadley, M layor Date -

-Council Action: Override Vote -
+RESOLUTION TO THE STOUGHTON UTILTIES COMMITTEE AND THE STOUGHTON COMMON COUNCIL Authorizing and directing the proper City officials to approve the appointment of Stoughton Utilities Director Jill M. Weiss as the Director to the WPPI Energy Board of Directors.
+Committee Action: Fiscal Impact: None.
+File Number: R-XXX-2019 Date Introduced: March 26, 2019 WHEREAS, it is in the best interests of the City of Stoughton through Stoughton Utilities to be a member of WPPI Energy, and WHEREAS, as a member of WPPI Energy, the City of Stoughton's Director to the Board of Director has historically been former Stoughton Utilities Director Robert P. Kardasz, P.E., and WHEREAS, Stoughton Utilities Director Jill M. Weiss, P.E. began employment with Stoughton Utilition March 4, 2019, and WHEREAS, your Stoughton Utilities Committee met on March 18, 2019 to consider, approve, a recommend Stoughton Utilities Director Jill M. Weiss to fill the role as the Director to the WPPI Energy Board of Directors, now therefore BE IT RESOLVED by the Common Council of the City of Stoughton that the proper city official(s) hereby directed and authorized to appoint Stoughton Utilities Director Jill M. Weiss as the Director to the WPPI Energy Board of Directors.
+Council Action: Adopted Failed Vote Mayoral Action: Accept Veto Timothy Swadley, Mayor Date Council Action: Override Vote